The variance of integers without small prime factors in short intervals: Introduction

-We see that our range gets worse as $H$ and $y$ increase.
+The range in Theorem~\ref{thm:ranges} gets worse as $H$ and $y$ increase.
 This is to be expected.
 Larger $H$ means we have less averaging present in our variance, where we think of $[0,X]$ as a union of $X/H$ disjoint intervals of size $H$.
 This is similar to how the results in \cite{Hall1982,Gorodetsky2021,Montgomery2004} on squarefrees and on primes hold only for $H$ sufficiently small.
-Larger $y$ means $\alpha_y$ becomes closer to the indicator of primes, and so we expect our range to deteriorate as $y$ grows. \begin{cor} Let $w(x)$ be a function tending to $\infty$.
-Given $H$, $X$ and $y$ satisfying \eqref{eq:stronger} and \eqref{eq:sievecond}, we have, for almost all $x \in [0,X]$,
+Larger $y$ means $\alpha_y$ becomes `closer' to the indicator of primes, and so we expect our range to deteriorate as $y$ grows, in the same way results in sieve theory deteriorate with $y$.